amelikov/tutorials/nuget/README.md

 ![3](./images/vmrc_7TA7fnXThL.png)\
 and let the wizard finish installation.

-##### Add OpenSSL direcotry to system paths
+##### Add OpenSSL direcotry to system path
 Now we need to add `C:\Program Files\OpenSSL-Win64\bin` to System Path.
 This very easy\
 to do - from elevated command prompt execute:
 ```ps
 rundll32 sysdm.cpl,EditEnvironmentVariables
 ```
-which will bring the Environment Variables dialog.
+which will bring up the Environment Variables dialog.
 What we need to do now is edit the\
 Path under System Variables, append ";" and `C:\Program Files\OpenSSL-Win64\bin` to the\
 end of it:\
 ![4](./images/vmrc_lTHbuyeSbf.png) ![5](./images/vmrc_M1k9JVA4QA.png)